-We have currently two Laerdal 3G SimMan® high fidelity mannequin with the addition of multiple Laerdal SimMan®, SimBaby™, SimNewB®.
+We have currently three Laerdal 3G SimMan® high fidelity mannequin with the addition of multiple Laerdal SimMan®, SimBaby™, SimNewB®.

 The Laerdal 3G SimMan® is an advanced patient simulator that has the ability to project many neurological and physiological conditions.

-The following conditions and procedures can be performed using the Laerdal SimMan®:2
+The following conditions and procedures can be performed using the Laerdal SimMan®:1

 - Airway Management: